 Bear strolls into California Highway Patrol office

 TRUCKEE, Calif.
-(AP) — A bear has no trouble opening a door as it strolls into a California Highway Patrol office in a mountain town.
+(AP) — A bear had no trouble opening a door as it strolled into a California Highway Patrol office in a mountain town.

 In an online video shared by the CHP Saturday, the bear is seen through a window standing on its back legs outside the Donner Pass Commercial Vehicle Enforcement Facility.